theandrew168/derzforth/README.md

 ## Program
 Enable boot mode on your given device:
 * **Longan Nano** - press BOOT, press RESET, release RESET, release BOOT
-* **Wio Lite** - set BOOT switch to 1, press and release RESET
+* **Wio Lite** - flip BOOT switch to 1, press and release RESET

-Since programming and interaction both utilize serial UART, we can use [pySerial's](https://pyserial.readthedocs.io/en/latest/index.html) built-in terminal to communiate with the device.
+Since programming and interaction both utilize serial UART, we can use [pySerial's built-in terminal](https://pyserial.readthedocs.io/en/latest/index.html) to communiate with the device.

 To get a list of available serial ports, run the following command:
 ```